Vernon Handley: Career

-Handley died at home in Monmouthshire on 10 September 2008.
-He had been scheduled to conduct Prom 2 of the 2008 BBC Proms season on 19 July, but withdrew because of ill health; Paul Daniel replaced him.
+Handley had been scheduled to conduct Prom 2 of the 2008 BBC Proms season on 19 July, but withdrew because of ill health; Paul Daniel replaced him.
 After Handley's death, the director of The Proms, Roger Wright, announced the dedication of the 10 September Prom concert (Prom 73) to Handley.

+Personal life and death

 Handley married and divorced three times.
 He met his first wife, Barbara Black, while studying at Balliol.
 They married in 1954 and had a daughter and two sons, one of whom died aged 13 months.
 His second marriage in 1977 to Victoria Parry-Jones produced a son and a daughter.
 His third marriage to the flautist Catherine Newby in 1987 produced a son.

-The five remaining children survive Handley.
+Handley died at his home in Skenfrith, Monmouthshire, on 10 September 2008, at the age of 77.